dataminer-site/dataminer-site.github.io/docs/dev/profiling.md

   - /dev/profiling
 ---

 Profiling is important to help understand why certain queries exhibit specific performance characteristics.
-DuckDB contains several built-in features to enable query profiling that will be explained on this page.
+DataMiner contains several built-in features to enable query profiling that will be explained on this page.

 For the examples on this page we will use the following example data set: